SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/06-Homework.md

 Your task is to calculate the distance traveled by each car to its parking spot.

 Example: A car enters the parking at row 1.

 It wants to go to cell 2, 2 so it moves through **exactly four** cells to reach its parking spot.

-[image assetsSrc="parking-system.png"/]
+[image assetsSrc="Java-Advanced-Multidimensional-Arrays-7.png"/]

 ## Input

 - On the first line of input, you are given the integers **R** and **C**, defining the dimensions of the parking lot

 - On the next several lines, you are given the integers **Z, X, Y** where **Z** is the entry row and **X, Y** are the coordinates of the desired parking spot

-- The input stops with the command **"stop"**.
+- The input stops with the command `stop`.

 All integers are separated by a **single** space

 ## Output